panda3d/panda3d-docs/programming/physics/bullet/softbodies.rst

-All three kinds of soft bodies are simulated using the same class, ``BulletSoftBodyNode``.
+All three kinds of soft bodies are simulated using the same class, :class:`.BulletSoftBodyNode`.
 It's just a matter of how the links between the nodes are created.

 Panda3D currently provides no low-level interface for creating and modifying the soft body nodes and links directly.
 Soft bodies are created using factory